 Add TensorFlow Lite to your Swift or Objective-C project

-TensorFlow Lite offers native iOS libraries written in Swift and Objective-C. To get started quickly writing your own iOS code, we recommend using our Swift image classification example as a starting point.
+TensorFlow Lite offers native iOS libraries written in Swift and Objective-C. Start writing your own iOS code using the Swift image classification example as a starting point.

 The sections below demonstrate how to add TensorFlow Lite Swift or Objective-C to your project:

 Podfile, add the TensorFlow Lite pod.
 Then, run

 There are stable releases, and nightly releases available for both